tursodatabase/libsql/ext/jni/src/org/sqlite/jni/tester/test-script-interpreter.md

        processing may continue.
 The "MODULE_NAME" checking in steps 2 and 3 may optionally be discontinued after sighting a "SCRIPT_MODULE_NAME".

+  4. If any line contains "REQUIRED_PROPERTIES:" and that substring is followed by any non-whitespace text, then the script is not compatible with this spec.
+Processing should stop immediately.
+In verbose mode, the interpreter might choose to emit an information message saying that the test script was abandoned due to unsupported requirement properties.

-  4. If any line begins with the "\|" (0x7c) character, that indicates that the input script is not compatible with this specification.
+  5. If any line begins with the "\|" (0x7c) character, that indicates that the input script is not compatible with this specification.
 Processing of the script should stop immediately.
 In verbose mode, the interpreter might choose to emit an informational message indicating that the test script was abandoned because it contained "a dbtotxt format database specification".

-  5. Any line that begins with "#" is a C-preprocessor line.
+  6. Any line that begins with "#" is a C-preprocessor line.
 The interpreter described by this spec does not know how to deal with C-preprocessor lines.
        Hence, processing should be abandoned.
 In verbose mode, the interpreter might emit an informational message similar to "script NAME abandoned due to C-preprocessor line: ..."

-  6. If a line begins with exactly two minus signs followed by a lowercase letter, that is a command.
+  7. If a line begins with exactly two minus signs followed by a lowercase letter, that is a command.
 Process commands as described below.

-  7. All other lines should be accumulated into the "input buffer".
+  8. All other lines should be accumulated into the "input buffer".
        The various commands will have access to this input buffer.
        Some commands will reset the buffer.